 Ohio's six All-MAC First Team selections mark the program's most since the 1968 team tallied seven.

 Anderson, who is a communication studies major, and Lowery, who is a health services administration major, were both 2017 All-MAC Second Team picks.
 The duo gives Ohio two All-MAC First Team offensive linemen in the same season for the first time since 1968.
 They have helped pave the way for another prolific season for the Ohio offense.
 The Bobcats rank first in the MAC and 10th in the country with 41.2 points per game -- the highest scoring average in program history.
 Ohio's 494 points scored this season rank as the second-most in the history of program.
 The Bobcats have averaged 470.6 yards per game, which leads the MAC and ranks 16th in the country and is good for the highest average in program history.
 Ohio has racked up 5,647 yards of offense this year, which ranks as the third-most in the history of the program.
 Ohio's rushing offense ranks first in the MAC and ninth in the country with an average of 261.9 yards per game, which is good for the sixth-highest average in program history.
 The Bobcats have piled up the sixth-most rushing yards in a single season in program history with 3,143, and the team's 6.1 rushing yards per carry is the highest average in the history of the program.
-Ohio's 38 rushing touchdowns this season are the second-most scored by the Bobcats in program history.
+Ohio's 38 rushing touchdowns this season are the third-most scored by the Bobcats in program history.

 Farkas, who is a communication studies major, earns All-MAC First Team honors for the first time in his career after being named to the Third Team in 2016.
 He is the first Ohio punter to garner All-MAC First Team recognition since Dave Zastudil achieved the feat for the fourth year in a row in 2001.
 Farkas tied for the league lead with 43.6 yards per punt in the regular season, which ranks as the fourth-best average in a single season in program history.
 He has totaled 1,830 punting yards this season.
 Fifteen of his punts have landed inside the 20, and 19 have been fair caught.
 He recorded season-long punts of 59 yards three times this year.
 He was named MAC East Division Special Teams Player of the Week twice this year.
 Farkas has totaled 7,077 punting yards in his career, which ranks as the fourth-most in program history.